Do you have questions? We have assembled the questions we get the most into a useful Frequently Asked Questions guide.

 Prerequisites to Apply

-Prospective students applying to the MHCI program are expected to have a bachelor's degree or equivalent by matriculation for fall term.
+Prospective students applying to the MHCI program are expected to have a 4-year bachelor's degree from a regionally accredited college or university in the United States, or its equivalent from a foreign institution, by matriculation for fall term.
 We do not require specific degrees or backgrounds.
 We value an interdisciplinary cohort and have students joining us with backgrounds in design, social sciences, business, computer science and more.
 Students also enter with varying levels of industry experience.

 For consideration of admission to the MHCI program, please submit the following application materials online by the application deadline.